 What’s the difference between river rafting and sledding?
 "Being in a raft is like being in an armchair, but on a sled you're only centimetres from the river,” says Meander Wilderness Experiences owner Daniel Wickham.
 Navigate boulders and drift into gentle rapids on the Meander River.
-Lie back and watch the bush float past, then glide into a rapid and hold on - this is like rafting for one.
+Lie back and watch the bush float past, then glide into a rapid and hold on.

 "Being in a raft is like being in an armchair, but on a sled you're only centimetres from the river.”
 Daniel Wickham, Meander Wilderness Experiences

 Launceston does a fine line in seasonal regional dining, led by the likes of provenance pioneer Stillwater, best-in-show Black Cow Bistro, Cataract on Paterson and Geronimo Aperitivo Bar and Restaurant.
 They've been joined by Rupert & Hound serving sustainable seafood at the water's edge in Seaport, and Apricus with family-friendly dining among the farm animals.